-The prospective graduate student pursuing the Doctor of Pastoral Theology degree, the Master of Divinity degree, or the Master of Arts degree in Bible, Bible Translation, or Theology should have completed Greek language study through the 201 level as part of his undergraduate degree program.
-If pursuing the Master of Arts degree in Church Ministries, the student may present a combination of 30 hours in religion (courses with a Bi, CMn or CM prefix, or the equivalent in transfer work) and education, with a minimum of 12 hours in religion.
-The candidate for the Master of Arts degree in Church History must have a minimum of 23 hours of history and 12 hours of Bible.
-The candidate for the Master of Arts in Teaching Bible must have a minimum of 18 hours in Bible.
+If pursuing the Master of Arts degree in Ministry with a Church Ministries concentration (women only), students may present a combination of 30 hours of education and religion courses (courses with a Bi, NT, OT, CMn or CM prefix, or the equivalent in transfer work) with a minimum of 12 hours of religion to satisfy undergraduate prerequisites for admission.
+Candidates for the Master of Arts in Ministry with a concentration in Teaching Bible must have a minimum of 18 hours of religion for admission.
+Candidates for the Master of Arts degree in Church History must have a minimum of 23 hours of undergraduate history and 12 hours of religion as a prerequisite for admission.